weirdwir3d/weirdwir3d/README.md

 - ⚡ Fun fact: ...
 -->

-I am a Software Engineer.
-I like languages, music and fitness.
+I am a Software Engineer and UX design enthusiast.
+I like to learn about psychology, languages, music and fitness.

 - 🔭 Currently working on an iOS app for Tex Tracer and on the website of the student association s.v.
 QUEER!
 - 🌱 I’m currently learning SwiftUI